Haploinsufficiency of A20: Diagnosis

 Diagnosis is made by sequencing the TNFAIP3 gene.
 The usual laboratory tests are consistent with non-specific inflammation.
 Antinuclear antibodies and anti-dsDNA antibodies may be positive.
 Biopsies show non specific inflammatory changes.

 Differential diagnosis

 The main differential diagnosis are Behçet's disease and systemic lupus erythematosus.

 Treatment

 Response to colchicine has been variable.
-Cytokine inhibitors – including the anti-IL6 receptor biologic tocilizumab – appear to be the most effective.Given the rarity of this condition, optimal management has not yet been definitely identified.
+Cytokine inhibitors – including the anti-IL6 receptor biologic tocilizumab – appear to be the most effective.
+Given the rarity of this condition, optimal management has not yet been definitely identified.

-Stem cell transplants have been given to save lives.

 History

 This condition was first described in 2016.